-Objective Not achieved Partially achieved Fully achieved Comments 1- To assess the conservation status of the target species within SCPA boundaries using IUCN Red List guidelines.
-Geographical distribution, population characteristics, habitat and ecology, threats, conservation actions and research needed, and red list category and criteria were Identified.
-2- To carry out a morphological, reproductive, and demographic for variation detection.
-3- Identify and rank threats that affect the distribution of these species, and try to identify their underlying root causes and barriers to solutions.
+Objective Not achieved Partially achieved Fully achieved Comments 1- To determine the geographical distribution as well as the conservation status of the target species within SCPA and TPA boundaries using IUCN Red List guidelines.
+2- To determine the population characteristics for the target species among different sites.
+3- For each target species and as a completion for the previous data gathering from the former 2 projects we will identify and rank threats that affect their distribution, and try to identify their underlying root causes and barriers to solutions through a deep discussions with local community.
 4- Clearly identify conservation priorities, suitable habitats for growth and suggest appropriate strategies for the target species conservation by in situ and ex situ techniques.
-5- Predict suitable habitat distribution for the target species.
-6- Clearly identify the socio- cultural environment interaction, conflicts and participation.
-7- Improve the capacity of rangers and researchers of PA about extinction risk assessment.
-8- To raise the public awareness about species importance and conservation programs.
-9- Setting strategies and management plans for the conservation of target species accepted from different parties.
+5-In situ and ex situ conservation actions for targets species 6- Ecological niche modelling for conservation planning of the target species.
+7- Preparation and discussion of national strategy for the conservation of target species accepted from different parties.
+8- Improve the capacity of rangers and researchers of PA about data collection, cleaning, and analysis.
+9- To raise the public awareness about species importance and conservation programs.